DIGVISHRAYALA/SRH_UNIVERSE/README.md

 ![Chat](https://img.shields.io/badge/Feature-Live%20Chat-brightgreen)
 ![Cloud](https://img.shields.io/badge/Cloud-Cloudinary-lightgrey)

-SRH Universe is a MERN-based platform tailored for Sunrisers Hyderabad fans, providing exclusive access to downloadable edits, bilingual articles, and real-time match chat rooms.
+SRH Universe is a MERN-based platform tailored for very SRH Universe Instagram follower and Sunrisers Hyderabad fan, providing exclusive access to downloadable edits, bilingual articles, and real-time match chat rooms.
 The goal is to bring the entire SRH fan community into one dedicated digital home, built for speed, quality, and engagement.

 ---